Constitution of Florida: Right to privacy

 Article I, Section 23 of the Florida Constitution provides:

 This provision was proposed during the 1978 Constitutional Revision Commission by Chief Justice Overton of the Florida Supreme Court.
 It was put to the electorate by the commission as part of a package of provisions in a single amendment, which failed.
 In 1980, the Florida Legislature, believing there was significant public interest in this provision, passed a resolution placing the provision as a single amendment on the 1980 general election that was approved by voters, becoming a part of the Florida Constitution.

 The provision extends to the private lives of all natural persons, including minors, but only protects them from intrusion by government, not private individuals or corporations.
 It affords more protection than the right to privacy under the Federal Constitution.
 Like most rights, it is not unlimited, but state courts use the "compelling state interest" standard of review which looks at whether the government has a compelling interest for any actions implicating this right.
 For example, while individuals may possess obscene materials in their homes, there is no right to privacy to patronize retail establishments selling such material.
 The Florida Supreme Court has also decided that using one's real property in violation of legitimate environmental protection laws is not protected by this provision, as there is no reasonable expectation of privacy in such use.
 The clause "except as otherwise provided herein" ensures that the provision does not impair law enforcement activities under Article I, Section 12 on searches and seizures, which is interpreted in parallel with the Fourth Amendment to the United States Constitution.

 Case law invoking this provision is divided into two main categories: personal autonomy and disclosure of information.
-The provision guarantees individual the right to refuse life-saving medical treatment, food, and water—but does not give individuals a right to physician-assisted suicide—and protects the right to receive an abortion.
+The provision guarantees individual the right to refuse life-saving medical treatment, food, and water—but does not give individuals a right to physician-assisted suicide.
 In contrast, the Florida Supreme Court has held that the state has a compelling interest in compelling applicants for the state bar association to provide mental health records and that a municipality that was self-insured for healthcare benefits could require job applicants to disclose whether they smoke at home.